sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 <br/>HPSWB - view from the front
 ![Front](images/HPSWB_with_Ten_Ultrasonic_Sensors.jpg)

+### Connecting two Arduino Mega together
+The way how to connect Master and Slave Arduino Mega together through Serial Port

 ### Checking the abilities to overcome obstacles
 Implementing and testing Algorithms for HPSWB